earaya/blog.earaya.com/source/_posts/2012-07-11-hello-world.markdown

 I’ve also been itching to build a blog just out of static files, host them on [S3](http://aws.amazon.com/s3/) and serve them through [CloudFront](http://aws.amazon.com/cloudfront/).
 So I finally bit the bullet and got it all done; I'll be writing a bit about how to host your own [Octopress](http://octopress.org) blog on S3 later.

-Finally, I'd like to thank [Erik Zaadi](http://www.erikzaadi.com/) for his awesome [Solarized Octopress Theme](https://github.com/erikzaadi/solarized-octopress-theme); it's a great theme, don't you think?
+One last thing: I'd like to thank [Erik Zaadi](http://www.erikzaadi.com/) for his awesome [Solarized Octopress Theme](https://github.com/erikzaadi/solarized-octopress-theme); it's a great theme, don't you think?